rlugojr/RepData_PeerAssessment1/PA1_template.md

 We can see from the comparison of the two visualizations that the subject's pattern has a slight shift to the right on weekends.
 Based on the average observations, they are more active later in the morning and remain very active until later at night on a weekend than on weekdays.

 The weekday displays a higher level of activity at first, then a rapid and severe drop in activity that remains low to moderate for the duration of the day and night, leading to an earlier drop in activity in the last intervals, slowing activity much sooner than during the weekend.

+Next steps for analysis would be to tie the intervals to the 24 hour time in order to see the activity through the day with the time as reference points.
+An understanding of the types of activity that generate higher levels would provide more insight as to the subject's average daily patterns on the weekday vs. the weekend.